-- 1. Each therapeutic foster parent shall complete at least twenty-four (24) hours of skill based training annually, excluding CPR and First Aid. - 2.
-Documentation verifying annual training shall be dated and indicate the number of hours, the name of the source, and topic and title. - 3.
-Each foster parent shall maintain a current certificate of successful completion of hands-on, skill based CPR and First Aid.
-Training and certification that is provided solely on-line will not be accepted.
+- 1. Each therapeutic foster parent shall complete at least twenty-four (24)hours of skill-based training annually, excluding CPR and First Aid. - 2.
+Documentation verifying annual training shall indicate the date, number of hours, the name of the source, the topic, and the title. - 3.
+Each foster parent shall maintain a current certificate of successful completion of handson, skill-based CPR and First Aid.
+Training and certification that is provided solely online will not be accepted. - 4.
+Foster parents shall participate in ongoing training to receive instruction that supports their parental roles and ensures the foster parent is up to date with agency and licensing requirements. - NOTE: Annual training may include without limitation, child-specific training or issues relevant to the general population of children in foster care.